-Head Coach Jim Nestor concluded his 13th season at the helm of the Salisbury University women's lacrosse team with his third national title in 2014.
+Head Coach Jim Nestor concluded his 14th season at the helm of the Salisbury University women's lacrosse team with his 13th-consecutive trip to the national tournament.

 The Sea Gulls went 23-1 in 2014 to defend its national title, defeating Trinity (Conn.)
 College, 9-6, for the second-straight year in the championship.
 Jumping out to an early 5-0 lead in the first half, Salisbury never trailed in the title game and hoisted the trophy for the third time in five years.
 Nestor kept the home turf unblemished again in 2014, for the third-straight season, as the Gulls ride a 41-game winning streak at Sea Gull Stadium.
 Salisbury named three First-Team All-Americans in senior Ashton Wheatley and juniors Bethany Baer and Laura Maskell.
 Baer was also named Most Outstanding Player for the NCAA tournament.